Canadian and US Energy Markets: Meshed and Challenged

 Semester

 Autumn.
-Will be offered Autumn 2023 (last week of the semester).
+Offered autumn 2024 (last week of the semester)

 Course responsible